arakoodev/doc/blog/2023-07-14-Pinecone/index.md

 ---
 slug: Pinecone
-title: How to create an instance in Pinecone
+title: How to create an index in Pinecone
 authors:
   name: Arakoo
   title: Arakoo Core Team